Recreation Park (San Francisco): Central Park

+Recreation Park, SoMA

 Recreation Park opened in September 1897 for local baseball and football.
 An early event was the Cal-Stanford Big Game that November.
 The hastily constructed stands suffered a partial collapse, but there were no fatalities.
 The following spring, the San Francisco Olympics, also known as the Athletics and the Brewers, began operating in the California League.
 The ball club lasted through the 1901 season.
 In 1903, the San Francisco Seals began their long run in the Pacific Coast League.
 They played at this ballpark until the 1906 San Francisco earthquake put them out of business for a while.

 The ballpark was located on a block bounded by 8th Street (northeast, first base); Harrison Street (southeast, third base); Gordon Street (southwest, left field); and Ringold Street (northwest, right field).